JetBrains/kotlin-web-site/docs/topics/wasm/wasm-debugging.md

 ![Set breakpoints](wasm-breakpoints.png){width=700}

 4. Interact with the application by clicking on the **Hello World!** button.
-This action triggers the execution of the code, and the debugger pauses at each breakpoint.
+This action triggers the execution of the code, and the debugger pauses when execution reaches a breakpoint.

 5. Inspect variables and code execution at the breakpoints by using the debugging control buttons (step over, step into, step out, and more).